Italy Heaven: Plan your dream holiday in Italy

 Birraria La Corte

 This large pizzeria is popular with local families and young groups of friends, as well as tourists.
 In the summer it has lots of tables outside on Campo San Polo.
-The pizzas, which are named after Venetian addresses, are excellent and there are plenty to choose from, including a rich pizza with smoked cheese.
+The pizzas, which are named after Venetian bridges, are excellent and there are plenty to choose from, including a rich pizza with smoked cheese.
 Salads are good too, and there is also a selection of pasta dishes.
 Cheap house wine includes sparkling Prosecco.
 Desserts are also rich and filling.

 Closed Sundays.
 Address: San Polo 2168.
 At the northern end of Campo San Polo.
 Telephone: 041 275 0570.
 Website: www.birrarialacorte.it.
 The restaurant is large, but gets busy, so either book ahead or be prepared to wait for a while.